YinHK-gameDev/unity-learn/lighting/Lighting probes/README.md

 - **Light Probes store information about light passing through empty space in your scene**.

+- Use **light probes** in a scene to cast baked light onto dynamic objects.

 - **Light Probes** add high-quality lighting effects to moving objects.
 They allow you to use Baked lighting — such as Emissive Materials and Area Lights — to illuminate objects passing through your Scene.

 - **Light Probes** are positions in the scene where the light is measured (probed) during the bake.